There photos by Melissa Macatee were shot at the FWAA’s annual meeting and breakfast on Tuesday Jan. 13, 2015, in Dallas.

-NEWPORT BEACH, Calif. — Sarah Helsley, a senior at Edmond Santa Fe High School in Edmond, Okla., was named as the 17th winner of the Volney Meece Scholarship.
+Robert Abrahamson, a senior at Chadwick Prep School in Palos Verdes, Calif., was named the 18th winner of the Volney Meece Scholarship on Tuesday.

-The scholarship is awarded annually by the Football Writers Association of America and named for the late Volney Meece.
+The scholarship is awarded annually by the Football Writers Association of America and is named for the late Volney Meece.
 Meece served 22 years as the FWAA’s executive director and was the organization’s president in 1971.
-The announcement came at the FWAA’s annual awards breakfast.

 The scholarship is a $1,000 annual grant for four years.
 It is awarded to a deserving son or daughter of an FWAA member.